Black Panther (character): 2020s

 In 2021, John Ridley wrote a new five-issue Black Panther series.
 According to Diamond Comic Distributors, Black Panther (2021) #1 was the 10th best-selling comic book in November 2021.

-Hannibal Tabu of Bleeding Cool gave Black Panther #1 a grade of 8.5 out of 10, saying, "T'Challa's secret balances both the old ways of Wakanda as personified by the White Wolf and the modern egalitarian Wakanda he's trying to build.
+Hannibal Tabu of Bleeding Cool gave Black Panther (2021) #1 a grade of 8.5 out of 10, saying, "T'Challa's secret balances both the old ways of Wakanda as personified by the White Wolf and the modern egalitarian Wakanda he's trying to build.
 Then there's the visual storytelling from Juann Cabal, Federico Blee, and Joe Sabino, which will tickle the fancy of fans of, well, any Marvel project featuring Sebastian Stan, basically.
 They feature a great Avengers fight scene (that also mixes in wonderful character work) with a gorgeous view of an evolving Wakanda."
 Tim Adams of ComicBook.com gave Black Panther #1 a grade of 4 out of 5, saying, "Marvel's new era of Black Panther gets off to a captivating start.
 Whereas the previous volume by Ta-Nehisi Coates and Daniel Acuna primarily took place in the stars, John Ridley, Juann Cabal, and Federico Blue deliver the beginnings of an espionage tale.
 Marvel Stormbreaker artist Juann Cabal is quickly rising as a superstar artist after fan-favorite runs on X-23 and Guardians of the Galaxy."

-In July 2022 the limited series Wakanda was announced, written by Stephanie Williams and illustrated by Paco Medina, with a backup series titled History of the Black Panthers, written by Evan Narcisse and illustrated by Natacha Bustos.
-In August 2022, Marvel announced the one-shot Black Panther: Unconquered, written by Bryan Edward Hill and illustrated by Alberto Foche.
+Stephanie Williams and Paco Medina produced the five-issue limited series Wakanda (October 2022-February 2023), with a backup series titled History of the Black Panthers, written by Evan Narcisse and illustrated by Natacha Bustos.
+Bryan Edward Hill and Alberto Foche created the one-shot Black Panther: Unconquered (November 2022).
 In January 2023, a new Black Panther series was announced, written by Eve Ewing and illustrated by Chris Allen.
 According to the ComicHub system at local comic book shops selling American comics, Black Panther (2023) #1 was the 11th best-selling comic book in June 2023.
 Hannah Rose of Comic Book Resources wrote, "Black Panther #1 is a subtle and humane study of a changing character and shifting fictional landscape.
 Although a slow burn in turns of action, and offers questions with no easy answers, this issue is worth checking out precisely for those reasons."

-Bryan Edward Hill writes Ultimate Black Panther with art by Stefano Caselli, which takes place in an alternate continuity from the mainstream Marvel universe.
+In 2024, Bryan Edward Hill wrote Ultimate Black Panther with art by Stefano Caselli, which takes place in an alternate continuity from the mainstream Marvel universe.
 The comic is about Black Panther defending the continent of Africa from the deities Khonshu and Ra.
 Hill said "I was invigorated by this opportunity because in addition to my immense respect for Jonathan Hickman's detailed storytelling, the idea of shepherding this bold new take on Black Panther in this event gives me a platform to do the kind of broad, epic, storytelling I've always wanted to do in comics.
 My influences range from the history of Black Panther comics, to Ryan Coogler's incredible work with the recent films, to Frank Herbert's world-building capacity of Dune."